MPX0222/Research-Paper-Space/Readme.md

 > |-------------|------------|--------------------|-------------|
 > | [Github-Page](https://github.com/rucaibox/llmsurvey) | [Arxiv-Page](https://arxiv.org/abs/2303.18223) | [PaperWithCode-Page](https://paperswithcode.com/paper/a-survey-of-large-language-models) | ✔ |
 >
-> ***Summarize** : A Brief and Comprehensive Introduction of Large Language Models, including Application Fields, Evaluations, Training Methods, Shortage, etc.*
+> ***Summarize** : A Brief and Comprehensive Introduction of Large Language Models, including Application Fields, Evaluations, Training Methods, Shortage, etc. This thesis elaborated the background and timeline of the LLMs comprehensively.
+Some Table and Graphs are used to conclude and demonstrate the detail of these Large Language Models.
+In addition, the thesis explored the training and inference process of the LLMs, showing the relationship and dependency of LLMs and hardwares, such as CPUs and GPUs.
+Application and Related Method of Large Language Models is expressed in a large chapter, including QA-system, In-context Learning Method, LLMs-based Agents, etc.*

 ***2. A Survey on LLM-based Autonomous Agents（Renmin University of China）*** :